jonathonheddings/Stock_Analysis_With_OOP/readme.md

 # Defines a Stock and Portfolio Class with Technical / Fundamental Analysis Functions

 This is a package made up of Stock and Portfolio Objects, that give you access to many stock data manipulating functions, making technical and fundamental analysis a breeze.
+It is a work in progress.

 ------